 South Dakota v.
-Wayfair Ruling: What Does It Mean and How Should My Business Respond?
+Wayfair Ruling: Implications for Your Business

 On June 21, 2018, the Supreme Court issued its decision on South Dakota v.
 Wayfair, bringing sweeping changes in the world of state taxation.
 The ruling brings about one of the most significant transformations in the state and local tax realm over the past 50 years.

 What Does the Decision Change About Sales and Use Tax?

 Before this recent Supreme Court ruling, sales and use tax nexus was based on the entity having physical presence in the state.
 Nexus is the minimum connection a business needs to have with the state for it to impose a tax on the entity, requiring the company to register, collect and remit sales tax.
 For example, physical presence may take the form of property, employees, or some type of completed work in the defined state.
 This physical presence requirement was issued under Quill and made sense at a time when brick and mortar stores were prominent, and before internet sales and technology came into play.
 In January 2017, we published “Beware!
 This State Tax Standard will Cost You,” which outlined how many states were moving towards economic and factor-based nexus standards.